Paul Halla

-Austria national football team in 1958 with the following players – from left to right, standing; Walter Horak, Ernst Happel, Karl Koller, Alfred Körner, Paul Halla, Walter Schleger; crouched: Helmut Senekowitsch, Gerhard Hanappi, Rudolf Szanwald, Franz Swoboda and Johann Buzek.
+Austria national football team of 1958 with the following players – from left to right, standing; Walter Horak, Ernst Happel, Karl Koller, Alfred Körner, Paul Halla, Walter Schleger; crouched: Helmut Senekowitsch, Gerhard Hanappi, Rudolf Szanwald, Franz Swoboda and Johann Buzek.

 Paul Halla (10 April 1931 – 6 December 2005) was an Austrian footballer.

 Club career

 He played for SK Sturm Graz, Grazer AK and SK Rapid Wien (1953–1965).
 He skippered Rapid in his final season there.

 International career

 He earned 34 caps and scored 2 goals for the Austria national football team from 1954 to 1965, and participated in the 1954 FIFA World Cup and the 1958 FIFA World Cup.

 Death

 He died in a Vienna hospital in December 2005 after stomach surgery.